 Even this higher number may understate the more general risk of alcohol.
 A previous report published in The Lancet took a comprehensive look at 20 of the world's most popular drugs and the risks they pose in the UK.
 A conference of drug experts measured all the factors involved — mortality, other physical damage, chance of developing dependence, impairment of mental function, effect on crime, and so on — and assigned each drug a score.
 What they concluded: alcohol is by far the most dangerous drug to society as a whole.

 What makes alcohol so dangerous?
-The health effects and drunk driving are two obvious problems.
-But there are other > major issues rooted in alcohol-induced aggression and erratic behavior: injuries, economic productivity costs, family > adversities, and even crime.
-(Alcohol is a factor in 40 percent of violent crimes, according to the National Council on > Alcoholism and Drug Dependence.)
+The health effects of excessive drinking and drunk driving are two obvious problems.
+But there are other major issues rooted in alcohol-induced aggression and erratic behavior: injuries, economic productivity costs, family adversities, and even crime.
+(Alcohol is a factor in 40 percent of violent crimes, according to the National Council on Alcoholism and Drug Dependence.)

 The Lancet's report comes with a couple caveats.
 It doesn't entirely control for the availability of these drugs, so it's possible heroin and crack cocaine in particular would be ranked higher if they were as readily available as alcohol.
 And the findings are based on the UK, so the specific scores would likely differ to some extent for the US.

 To curb these deaths, experts often suggest tighter regulations, taxes, and more education.
 Previous research found that states that sold alcohol through tightly regulated, state-run establishments kept prices higher, reduced access for youth, and decreased drinking overall.
 And studies show that higher alcohol taxes could reduce consumption and, as a result, the problems the drug causes.